Spartacus (film): Filming

 Disputes broke out during the filming.
 Cinematographer Russell Metty, a veteran with experience working in big pictures such as Orson Welles' The Stranger (1946) and Touch of Evil (1958) and Howard Hawks's Bringing Up Baby (1938), complained about Kubrick's unusually precise and detailed instructions for the film's camerawork, and disagreed with Kubrick's use of light.
-On one occasion, he threatened to quit to Ed Muhl, to which Kubrick told him: "You can do your job by sitting in your chair and shutting up.
+On one occasion, he threatened to quit, to which Kubrick's response was: "You can do your job by sitting in your chair and shutting up.
 I'll be the director of photography."
 Metty later won the Oscar for Best Cinematography.
 Kubrick wanted to shoot at a slow pace of two camera set-ups a day, but the studio insisted that he do 32; a compromise of eight had to be made.
 Kubrick and Trumbo fought constantly over the screenplay.
 Kubrick complained that the character of Spartacus had no faults or quirks.

 Despite the film being a huge box-office success, gaining four Oscars, and being considered to rank among the very best of historical epics, Kubrick later distanced himself from it.
 Although his personal mark is a distinct part of the final picture, his contract did not give him complete control over the filming, the only occasion he did not exercise such control over one of his films.